InZan123/Nizubot-Lua/README.md

 lit install creationix/coro-spawn
 ```

-If when running the bot you incounter an issue with Discordia-Slash, try updating it by running the following commands:
+If when running the bot you incounter an issue with Discordia-Slash or with Discordia, try updating them by running the following commands:
 ```
-rm -r ./deps/discordia-slash
+git -C ./deps/discordia-slash pull
 ```
-(You could also just remove the discordia-slash folder in the deps folder)
 ```
-git clone https://github.com/InZan123/discordia-slash.git ./deps/discordia-slash
+git -C ./deps/discordia pull
 ```

 Once all that is done, create a file called "token" with no extensions and put your bot token in there.